kapppa-joe/BuggyProject_debug_exercise/README.md

 Gem::Ext::BuildError: ERROR: Failed to build gem native extension.
 ```

-I was able to solve this issue on my machine, with below config:
+I was able to solve this issue on my machine with below config:

-macOS version: 12.1 (Monterey)
+ * macOS version: 12.1 (Monterey)
-Chip: Apple M1 Pro
+ * Chip: Apple M1 Pro
-Ruby version: 2.6.9 (installed by rbenv)
+ * Ruby version: 2.6.9 (installed by rbenv)
+ * Bundler version: 2.3.6

-Here is what I did to solve this error.
+*Below is what I did to solve this error.*

 Step 1.
 Copy the whole BuggyProject folder from a local clone of https://github.com/madetech/learn/tree/master/guides/03-Debugging/BuggyProject.
 Run `git init` and stored a copy on github. (which is the 1st commit of this repo)

 Step 2.
 Change `.ruby-version` from `2.5.0` to `2.6.9`.
 (As I failed to install 2.5.0 on my machine)